Captain Howard Rudolph Cody

 A little over a year later, Cody was commissioned as a second lieutenant and pilot on May 16, 1955.
 The next several years were spent working in transport.

 After flight school, Cody was stationed at Brookley Air Force Base in Mobile, Alabama.
-From here he moved to Cape Cod, Massachusetts where he was stationed at Otis Air Force Base around 1958.
-His family remained stateside while he was assigned to Air Rescue in Iceland.
-While stationed there, he participated in the rescue of a Norwegian ship, Polar Bjorn, off the coast of Greenland.
-For this effort he was awarded the Norwegian Medal of Valor.
+From here, he moved to Cape Cod, Massachusetts, where he was stationed at Otis Air Force Base around 1958.
+His family remained stateside while he was stationed in Iceland with Air Rescue.
+While there, he participated in the rescue of a Norwegian ship, Polar Bjorn, off the coast of Greenland.
+For this effort, he was awarded the Norwegian Medal of Valor.

-The family moved to In 1961, Stewart Air Force Base in Newberg, New York and again in 1962 to Hurlburt Field at Eglin Air Force Base in Fort Walton Beach, Florida.
-There he began to fly an A-36, a dive bomber, as a member of the 612th Tactical Fighter Squadron.
+In 1961, the family moved to Stewart Air Force Base in Newburgh, New York, and again in 1962 to Hurlburt Field at Eglin Air Force Base in Fort Walton Beach, Florida.
+There, he began to fly an A-36, a dive bomber, as a member of the 612th Tactical Fighter Squadron.

 Vietnam

 In the summer of 1963, Cody volunteered to be a flying advisor in Vietnam.
-President John F. Kennedy sent troops as advisors to support the South Vietnamese fighting the Vietcong.
-Rudolph Howard “Sonny” Cody, told his wife before he took off, “not to worry,” and that he would “be home soon.”
-In Vietnam he was stationed at Vien Hoa and served as a Captain with the 1st Air Commando Squadron, 34th Tactical Group, 13th Air Force.
+President John F. Kennedy sent troops as advisors to support the South Vietnamese fighting the Viet Cong.
+He told his wife before he took off, “not to worry,” and that he would “be home soon.”
+In Vietnam, he was stationed at Vien Hoa and served as a captain with the 1st Air Commando Squadron, 34th Tactical Group, 13th Air Force.
 Cody, age 29, was scheduled to rotate home in nine days and had been grounded.
 After a short furlough, his next orders would have taken him to Panama to serve as an instructor.
 He had ordered a language course on audio tape to learn Spanish for this next assignment.

 Commemoration